 Hundred-Leg Home Invaders

 Typical Long Island centipedes do not have 100 legs.
 They generally have anywhere from 15 to 150 legs in total, all bunched up in very small groups.
 Ranging from less than an inch long all the way up to six inches, these dark brown or sometimes yellow pests feature two long antennae protruding from their head.
 That’s really the only way to tell their head from their tail.

 Thriving in dark, moist areas of your home, centipedes will typically be found in your bathroom and your basement.
 They’re drawn to moisture, but what makes them stay is other insects.
 Hunting at night, centipedes are a great form of home pest control, eating any sort of living or dead insects within your home that they can.
 They actually are venomous to other insects, however, they cannot transfer this venom to humans.
 The extent of the harm they can inflict on people would be a rare, slightly painful bite with no transfer of venom.

 Even though they don’t pose a threat to you and your family, they can be a nuisance.
 Who wants to have their bathroom time interrupted by something with that many legs?
 Plus, they enjoy feeding on certain plant materials as well, so they’re a scourge in the yard.
 If you want to protect your property and your peace of mind, consider limiting the things that may attract centipedes to your home.

 If you execute these strategies to perfection, you might be able to keep centipedes out of your home.
 However, if they want to get in bad enough, they’ll find a way.
 For guaranteed results (and much less effort on your part), contact Parkway Pest Services for advice or assistance.
-We will get your home back to being centipede free!
-Learn more about our home pest control and commercial pest control solutions.
+We will get your home back to being centipede-free!
+Learn more about our home pest control services and commercial pest control solutions in Long Island.